-The English language requirements differ for degree, certificate and diploma programs.
-As well, the nursing program has its own set of requirements.
-Some university programs have spoken and written English requirements.
+The English language requirements may be different for some programs.
+As well, some university programs have spoken and written English requirements.

 School of Continuing Education

-International programs in the School of Continuing Education (SCE) include English language proficiency requirements with the admission requirements for each program.
+International Professional Development 1-year programs in the School of Continuing Education (SCE) include English language proficiency requirements with the admission requirements for each program.

 Apply early.
 If there are problems, questions or additional steps to complete with your application, you'll still have the time you need to meet the application deadline.

 Check admission dates and deadlines so you know when to apply for fall, winter or spring/summer intake.
 Unless an earlier closing date is indicated, international applicants must apply by May 1 for Fall intake and September 30 for Winter intake.

 If you are interested in the SCE international Professional Development 1-year program, visit the SCE International page for admission deadlines.

 If you apply after a deadline has passed, your application fee will not be refunded.

 You can apply on your own using Apply Alberta.
 The application process is straightforward - just follow the steps in the "Application process" section below.
 There are no costs beyond the application fee.
 If you are applying on your own, diligently follow the steps and respond to all communication from MacEwan University.